Eton College: Headmasters

+Former pupils

 Eton has a long list of distinguished former pupils.
 In 2019, Boris Johnson became the 20th British prime minister to have attended the school, and the fifth since the end of the Second World War.
 Previous Conservative leader David Cameron was the 19th British prime minister to have attended the school, and recommended that Eton set up a school in the state sector to help drive up standards.

-Fame
+Reputation

 Eton has been described as the most famous public school in the world, and has been referred to as "the chief nurse of England's statesmen".
 Eton has educated generations of British and foreign aristocracy, and for the first time, members of the British royal family in direct line of succession: the Prince of Wales and his brother the Duke of Sussex, in contrast to the royal tradition of male education at either naval college or Gordonstoun, or by tutors.

 The Good Schools Guide called the school "the number one boys' public school", adding that "The teaching and facilities are second to none."
 The school is a member of the G30 Schools Group.
 Eton today is a larger school than it has been for much of its history.
 In 1678, there were 207 boys.
 In the late 18th century, there were about 300, while today, the total has risen to over 1,300.

+The school is included in The Schools Index as one of the 150 best private schools in the world and among top 30 senior schools in the UK.
+In September 2025 Eton was shortlisted for the 2026 'Tatler Schools Guide', along with Caterham, Brighton, Canford and Gresham's, as one of the five best public schools in the country.

 Financial support

 About 20% of pupils at Eton receive financial support, through a range of bursaries and scholarships.
 A recent Head Master, Tony Little, said that Eton was developing plans to allow any boy to attend the school whatever his parents' income and, in 2011, said that around 250 boys received "significant" financial help from the school.
 In early 2014, this figure had risen to 263 pupils receiving the equivalent of around 60% of school fee assistance, whilst a further 63 received their education free of charge.
 Little said that, in the short term, he wanted to ensure that around 320 pupils per year receive bursaries and that 70 were educated free of charge, with the intention that the number of pupils receiving financial assistance would continue to increase.
+The Orwell Award is a sixth form scholarship awarded to boys in UK state schools whose academic performance may have been held back by personal circumstance.
+Boys who earn this award attend the school on a 100% bursary.